 I am the author of Cairo’s Street Stories:Exploring the City’s Statues, Squares, Bridges, Gardens, and Sidewalk Cafés (AUC Press, 2008), Cairo: The Practical Guide (AUC Press,15th edition, 2012), Cairo: The Family Guide (AUC Press, 4th Edition, 2010), Silent No More Special Needs People in Egypt (AUC Press, 2002), Paddle Your Own Canoe An American Woman’s Passage Into Nigeria (Spectrum Books, 1997), and Bahgory Legacy (Obelisque Publications, 2013).
 My articles are found in: Obelisque Magazine, Persimmon Tree Magazine, Horus, Turath, Valerie Magazine, ARCE newsletter and various other Egyptian publications.

-The purpose for this blog is to collect, expand and update my publication.
+The purpose for this blog is to collect, expand and update my publications.
 Use the drop-down menu to view new articles.
 There are a variety of subjects about Egypt, Nigeria, Syria, Togo, and Republic of Benin, which are found under ‘Articles’ and book titles.

 ‘Unplugged’ is my attempt to write poetry.
 You enter at your own literary risk!